 Bagworms can destroy conifers with their enormous appetites for foliage.
 The insects lay hundreds of eggs every year and spread rapidly.
-Call Rick’s Plant Health Care at 610-840-2655 to find out how you can prevent them from killing your trees.
+Call Rick’s PHC Certified Arborists at 610-840-2655 to find out how you can prevent them from killing your trees.

 What Are Bagworms?